 Carrollton City Schools offers gifted education services for all eligible students.
-Curriculum and instruction are specifically designed for the gifted learner.
-Carrollton Junior High has twenty certified gifted educators on the faculty.
-Regular education teachers and gifted teachers are responsible for implementing the services.
-A gifted student may receive up to three segments of direct gifted services per day.
-Services are delivered through resource, advanced content model and collaborative/cluster instruction.
+Instruction in the classroom is designed to meet the needs of the gifted learner.
+Students receive instruction based on a differentiated curriculum in which the content, teaching strategies, and expectation of student's mastery have been adjusted to be appropriate for the gifted learner.
+Regular education teachers and gifted endorsed teachers are responsible for implementing the services.
+Services are delivered through cluster or collaborative instruction, resource classes, and advanced content model classes.

 Students may be referred for consideration/evaluation for the gifted program by self, parent, administrator, counselor, support personnel, teacher or automatic referral procedures.
+An automatic referral will be initiated if a student in grades 3-8 scores at the 90th percentile, or higher, on the STAR Baseline Reading Assessment and/or the STAR Baseline Math Assessment.
+All 2nd graders are given the Cognitive Abilities Test (CogAT) each year and an automatic referral will be made for any student scoring at the 90th percentile or higher on any section of the CogAT.

-Students that do not meet the eligibility criteria for gifted education services, a student must meet eligibility criteria as defined by regulations of the Georgia Department of Education, Rule 160-4-2-.38 -Education Program for Gifted Students.
+To be eligible for gifted education services, a student must meet eligibility criteria as defined by regulations of the Georgia Department of Education, Rule 160-4-2-.38 -Education Program for Gifted Students.

 To be eligible for gifted education services, a student must:

-- 1) score at the 99th percentile for grades K-2 or 96th percentile for grades 3-12 on the composite or full scale score of a standardized test of mental ability and meet one of the achievement criteria described below, or - 2) qualify through a multiple criteria assessment process.
-(Student must meet criteria in three of four areas: mental ability, achievement, creativity and motivation.)
+- a.
+Score at 99th percentile for grades K-2 or 96th percentile for grades 3-12 on the composite or full scale score of a standardized test of mental ability and meet one of the achievement criteria described below, or - b.
+Qualify through a multiple criteria assessment process.
+(Student must meet criteria in three of four areas; mental ability, achievement, creativity and motivation.)

-Mental Ability -Students shall score at the 96th percentile on a composite/full scale or appropriate component score on a standardized test of mental ability.
+Mental Ability - Students shall score at the 99th percentile for grades K-2 or the 96th percentile on a composite/full scale or appropriate component score on standardized test of mental ability.

-Achievement -Students shall score > 90th percentile on the total battery, math or reading sections of a standardized achievement test.
+Achievement - Students shall score > the 90th percentile on the total battery, math or reading sections of a standardized achievement test.

-Creativity -Students shall score > 90th percentile on the total battery of a standardized test of creative thinking or creativity rating scale.
+Creativity - Students shall score > the 90th percentile on the total battery of a standardized test of creative thinking or creativity rating scale.

-Motivation -Students shall receive a score > 90th percentile on a standardized motivational characteristics rating scale or have a GPA of at least 3.5 on a 4.0 scale using an average of scores from the academic regular education program over the two previous school years - if the student is in grades 6-12.
+Motivation - Students shall receive a score > the 90th percentile on a standardized motivational characteristics rating scale or have a GPA of at least 3.5 on a 4.0 scale using an average of scores from the academic regular education program over the two previous school years - if the student is in grades 6-12.

-Assessment data gathered and analyzed by a source outside the student's school or school system may be used as part of a comprehensive profile of test evidence and non-test evidence of advanced instructional needs.
+Assessment data gathered and analyzed by a source outside the student's school or school system may be used as part of a comprehensive profile of test evidence and non-test evidence if advanced instructional needs.
 Outside data must be considered a part of the nomination and evaluation process.

-Reciprocity -Any student meeting state eligibility criteria for gifted education services as determined by another Georgia public school system will be considered eligible for gifted services in Carrollton City Schools.
+Reciprocity - Any student meeting state eligibility criteria for gifted education services as determined by another Georgia public school system will be considered eligible for gifted services in Carrollton City Schools.